Demonikki/self-testing/README.md

 4. Open Postman.
 You'll need an account, but you can use your Google account to sign up.

-5. Now you can issue GET and POST requests.
+5. Now you can issue **GET** and **POST** requests.
 The database of currency exchange values is already populated.
 Below are some sample requests with some input that you can use.
-To perform a currency conversion, Postman should already be set to GET requests (a GET button next to the request box)
+To perform a currency conversion, Postman should already be set to **GET** requests (a **GET** button next to the request box)
    * http://localhost:8100/currency-converter/from/USD/to/INR/quantity/900
    * http://localhost:8100/currency-converter/from/EUR/to/INR/quantity/45
    * http://localhost:8100/currency-converter/from/AUD/to/EUR/quantity/70

    These 3 examples should be enough for a demo

-6. Now, you can make POST requests to save the user's input so far, as well as the output they received.
-This will get logged under "log_vX.json" file in the currency-conversion-service folder.
-To do this, Make sure Postman is set to POST (change the GET button to POST) and enter the following request:
+6. Now, you can make **POST** requests to save the user's input so far, as well as the output they received.
+This will get logged under "log_vX.json" file in the `currency-conversion-service folder`.
+To do this, Make sure Postman is set to **POST** (change the **GET** button to **POST**) and enter the following request:
    * http://localhost:8100/currency-converter/log-requests

    Now all the requests made so far, along with their output, are stored into the JSON file.

 #### Updating to version v1 ####